kchapelier/pseudofractals-voxel-shader/README.md

 - **yscale :** The scale on the Y axis.
 Small number stretches the axis, large number condenses it.
 - **zscale :** The scale on the Z axis.
 Small number stretches the axis, large number condenses it.
 - **distOrder :** The algorithm uses [Minkowski distance](https://en.wikipedia.org/wiki/Minkowski_distance) which is a generalization of Euclidean and Manhattan distance.
 This parameter control the "order" of the distance.
 Values larger than 2 tend to result in squarish structure with flat surfaces.
 Values very close to 1 (i.e. 1.001) tend to result in regular octahedra.
 Recommended values are between 0.5 and 2.5.
 - **seed :** The "magic" value used to generate the pseudofractal.
 To be specific it is used as a modulus.
-A value of 1 or 0 will always result in an empty volume.
+A value of 0 will always result in an empty volume.
-- **threshold :** A value of 0 means that all voxels are considered as dead.
+- **threshold :** Controls the ratio of live (solid) voxels.
+A value of 0 means that all voxels are considered as dead.
 A value of 1 means that all voxels are considered as alive.
 - **cleaning :** If set and above 0, single / isolated voxels will be removed from the resulting volume.

 ## Recommended workflow